Questions to ask your future web dev employer

 - Is there a system for determining root causes of failure without blame, that assumes everyone has done the best they could when things go wrong catastrophically?

 - Is your development team against shaming individuals for failure?
 E.g. an “I broke the build” token of some sort.
+(To clarify: you want to shoot for “we conduct blameless root cause analysis sessions where we talk about how to prevent the what and not blame the who.”)

 - What is your turnover rate like?
 How many devs were hired last year and how many left?